CreggLab/CreggLab.github.io/recruitment/index.md

 {% include section.html %}

 **Prospective PhD Students**<br>
 The Cregg Lab is excited to welcome PhD rotation students for Fall 2024 through the Neuroscience Training Program (NTP).
 We are looking for passionate students who are ready to contribute to our dynamic research environment.
-For admission requirements and application details, please visit the [NTP admissions page](https://ntp.neuroscience.wisc.edu/admissions/).
+For admission requirements and application details, please visit the <a href="https://ntp.neuroscience.wisc.edu/admissions/" style="text-decoration: none;"><strong>NTP admissions page</strong></a>.
 Applications are due December 1st each year.
 We highly encourage interested students to contact us in advance of the deadline to discuss this opportunity and get a feel for our lab's culture.
 We strive for a diverse and inclusive lab environment and welcome applicants from all backgrounds.

 {% include section.html %}